 Welcome to the Gifted and Talented Program webpage!
-At North Marshall Middle School, the general education teachers and visual/performing arts teachers collaborate and consult with Gifted Services to challenge students in their areas of giftedness.
+At North Marshall Middle School, the general education teachers and visual/performing arts teachers consult with Gifted Services to challenge students in their areas of giftedness.
 We work together to provide opportunities for gifted students and students with potential for giftedness to think critically and creatively, to problem solve, and to be intellectual risk-takers.
 We strive to foster academic, intellectual, social, emotional, and creative growth.

 - Consultation: The GT Coordinator consults with the teachers to provide support and resources for gifted learners in general education classrooms.

 - Differentiation: Instruction, lessons, activities, assessments, or authentic products are personalized to challenge the strengths of gifted learners.